Guides/How to Build Customer Journeys/Advanced Capabilities and Use Cases

 Dispute resolution notifies sellers via email and SMS, tracks response time, escalates to support if sellers don't respond within SLA.

 Side, a real estate marketplace, coordinates transaction milestones between agents and clients.
 Each milestone triggers notifications to relevant parties through appropriate channels.
+High-volume sellers benefit from throttling to receive updates at manageable frequency.

-See marketplace notification examples or start building.
+See marketplace notification examples.

 Previous chapter